OUR PROJECT AND ITS AIMS

 Millions of lives have been up-ended by the actions of the Trump regime.
-In every area of the country (coastal, heartland, urban, rural, red, blue, purple), Americans have been fired, demoted, defunded, deported, disappeared, or hammered in the pocketbook.
-“We Are Your Neighbors” is an effort to gather and share these stories – as many as possible, as widely as possible.
+In every area of the country – coastal, heartland, urban, rural, red, blue, purple – Americans have been fired, demoted, defunded, deported, disappeared, de-legalized, or simply hammered in the pocketbook.
+“We Are Your Neighbors” is an effort to gather and share their stories – as many as possible, as widely as possible.

-- Shine a light on the many other categories of people wounded by Trump’s policies.
+• Shine a light on the many other categories of Americans wounded by Trump’s policies;

-- Supply issue-focused advocacy groups with evidence to support their pushback.
+• Supply issue-focused advocacy groups with evidence to support their policy pushback;

-- Help shaken people find one another, break out of their isolation and distress, and forge strategies of resilience and resistance.
+• Help shaken people find one another, break out of their isolation, fear and distress, and forge strategies of resilience and resistance;

 PROJECT TEAM

 Tom Weis (Reporter) is a climate and social justice activist as well as a longtime contributor to HuffPost and Common Dreams, among other online publications.
-He is the author of “WORLDFIRE: A Climate Journey from the Depths of Despair to a Haven of Hope.”
+He is president of the mission-driven consulting firm, Climate Crisis Solutions, and the author of “WORLDFIRE: A Climate Journey from the Depths of Despair to a Haven of Hope.”

 Lauren Jadotte (Reporter) is a communications strategist and designer who has spent her career amplifying stories that deal with financial justice, culture, and community.
 She has led storytelling and digital campaigns for national nonprofits and brings a background in journalism and visual communication to her reporting.

-Emma Winn (Site Manager) is a communications professional, a 2025 graduate of Shepherd University, and an active member of the veterans’ community in Martinsburg, West Virginia.
+Emma Winn (Website Manager) is a communications professional, a 2025 graduate of Shepherd University, and an active member of the veterans’ community in Martinsburg, West Virginia.

 BOARD OF ADVISORS